 Apply online today!
 We encourage you to apply as early as possible.
-The deadline is 11:59PM EST on Thursday, May 2, 2019.
+The deadline is 11:59PM EST on Wednesday, November 6, 2019.
 Applications received after the deadline will not be accepted.
 There is no fee to apply.

 - Editioned prints, unique printed works, printed installations, artist’s books, print-based animations, and ephemeral formats are eligible.

 - Photography or direct reproductions of other artworks, such as drawings or paintings, are NOT eligible.

 - Prints must have been completed within 12 months of the beginning of the open call.
 (Works created before September of 2018 are NOT eligible.)